-The government’s solar rebate initiative has been crucial in helping most Australians afford the high costs of solar systems.
+The government’s solar rebate initiative has been crucial in helping Australian businesses afford solar systems.
 The program, under the Small-Scale Renewable Energy Scheme, provides incentives for solar systems under 100kW.

 The rebates come in the form of Small-scale technology certificates, STCs, which are tradable certificates you can exchange for discounts on your solar systems.

 The rebate amount will also vary depending on your location by it ranges between $ 22,218 and $30,412.

 States with higher sunlight intensities got a higher postal rating than those with lower intensities.
 As such, the rebate amount you receive for your 50kW solar system in Canberra won’t be the same you’ll receive in Melbourne.

 Here’s how you can calculate the number of STCs you can receive:

 Formula: kW solar panels x 10-year deeming period x Zone rating X Spot STC price.
 (The deeming period is the time left to 2030 – when the program will be completely phased out, and the spot check price used is $37.50 (average of last month)).

 Note: Different states also offer state-level rebate programs that are independent of the federal government rebate.
 Residents in Victoria, Western Australia, South Australia, NSW, and Tasmania can complement the federal rebates to the state rebates to significantly reduce the cost of solar systems.